simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-for-beginners-a-non-technical-guide/index.en.md

 **Access control** is the practice of limiting access to sensitive data to only those who need it.
 It involves implementing policies and procedures to ensure that only authorized users can access your information. **Access control measures** include **role-based access control**, **mandatory access control**, and **discretionary access control**.
 By implementing **access control measures**, you can prevent unauthorized access to your data and minimize the risk of data breaches.

-In conclusion, **cybersecurity basics** are essential in safeguarding your devices and personal information from **cyber threats**.
+Wrapping up, **cybersecurity basics** are essential in safeguarding your devices and personal information from **cyber threats**.
 By understanding the concepts of **network security**, **encryption**, **authentication**, and **access control**, you can protect yourself from **cyber attacks** and ensure that your data is secure.

 ### **Exploring Common Cyber Threats and How to Stay Protected**

 **Cyber threats** have become a major concern in today's digital age.
 With the increasing use of technology, it has become easier for **cybercriminals** to exploit vulnerabilities and gain access to sensitive information.
-It's essential to understand what these threats are and how to protect yourself from them.
+You need to understand what these threats are and how to protect yourself from them.

 One of the most common **cyber threats** is **viruses and malware**.
 These are malicious programs that can infect your computer and cause damage to your files and system.
 They can be spread through **email attachments**, **software downloads**, and even **social media links**.
 To protect yourself from these threats, you should ensure that your **antivirus software** is up-to-date and that you are only downloading software from trusted sources.